-The Fund's investment objective may be changed by the Simplify Exchange Traded Funds (the "Trust") Board of Trustees upon written notice to shareholders.
+The Fund seeks capital appreciation and income.
+The Fund's investment objective may be changed by the Board of Trustees upon written notice to shareholders.
 The Fund's 80% investment policy may be changed by the Board of Trustees upon at least 60 days' written notice to shareholders.